11 Keys to Marketing Planning that Will Deliver Strong Growth in 2024

 A far better approach to marketing planning is to involve your marketing agency from the start — and throughout the entire process.

-Your agency works with many different brands and is constantly talking with new companies as well.
-What this means is that they are exposed to a great deal of approaches and campaigns, and they see what’s working and what’s not across a broad sample set.
+Your agency works with many brands and is constantly talking with new companies.
+What this means is that they are exposed to a lot of approaches and campaigns, and they see what’s working and what’s not across a broad sample set.

-Any time you are developing marketing plans, you need to align goals, strategies and tactics with your audience and their various pain points.
-To that end, revisit your audience segments.
+Any time you are developing marketing plans, align your goals, strategies, and tactics with your target market and its various pain points.
+To that end, revisit and reassess your audience segments.

 Are you missing an opportunity to break down your audience into more granular segments?
 Often, narrowing your focus will help you resonate more deeply with hyper-targeted prospects while helping you to stand out from the pack.

 Similarly, you may be ignoring adjacent audience segments that could be low-hanging fruit for profitable new sources of revenue.
 Already selling to restaurants?
 Then perhaps you should target food management services at universities, as well.

 For each segment, define your target buyer personas, prioritizing the goals they are trying to achieve and the challenges they face in achieving them.
 Talk to your customers.
 Conduct market research and surveys.
 Keep up to date with search, content, and social data.
 Document the questions that run through each persona’s mind as they think about their challenges.